themanyone/3mfthumb/README.md

 ## Developer logic

 The current version of the [Lib3MF](https://3mf.io/) API uses the `lib3mf_implicit.hpp` header file instead of Lib3MF_Resources.hpp.
-Available from the [3MF SDK](https://github.com/3MFConsortium/lib3mf/releases), this newer API provides a more simplified interface for working with the Lib3MF library.
+Available from the [3MF SDK](https://github.com/3MFConsortium/lib3mf/releases), this newer API provides a simplified interface for working with the Lib3MF library.
 If installed in a different place, you can use the `updatedb` and `locate` commands to find it.

 This code employs the `CWrapper::loadLibrary()` method to load the Lib3MF library and create a new model.
 It then uses the `QueryReader()` method to create a new reader for the 3MF file format and read the model from a file using `ReadFromFile()`.
 Finally, we query the `HasPackageThumbnailAttachment()` and `GetPackageThumbnailAttachment()` methods to retrieve the thumbnail attachment and write it to a file using `WriteToFile()`.

 ## Build problems